Table of Contents Show

-Buying real estate in New York is unlike buying real estate in other cities.
+Buying real estate in New York is unlike purchasing real estate in other cities.
 Yes, the market moves at the speed of light.

-But the minutia of co-op vs. condo, Manhattan vs. Brooklyn, not to mention the feat of choosing a neighborhood that’s best suited to an individual lifestyle, can be paralyzing.
 The last thing any homeowner wants to experience is buyer’s remorse.
-Heed this tips before you make any offers, so in the end, you’re happy with your new home in NYC.
+But the minutia of co-op vs. condo, Manhattan vs. Brooklyn, not to mention the feat of choosing a neighborhood best suited to an individual lifestyle, can be paralyzing.
+So heed these tips before you make any offers, so in the end, you’re happy with your new home in NYC.

 Before you’re ready to buy, do your homework.
 Look at various neighborhoods, and try to get an idea of where you’d like to live.
-Narrow down the section of town, and, if possible, to less than three or four neighborhoods.
-New York is a huge city, and you will run yourself ragged trying to explore all of Manhattan and Brooklyn.
-If you didn’t already know, you’ll quickly learn which areas of town would be within your budget.
-Once you’ve established that budget range and figured out the areas of the city you prefer, you have done the hardest part of the legwork.
+Narrow down the section of town and, if possible, to less than three or four neighborhoods.
+New York is a vast city, and you will run ragged trying to explore all of Manhattan and Brooklyn.
+However, if you didn’t already know, you’ll quickly learn which areas of town would be within your budget.
+Once you’ve established that budget range and figured out the areas of the city you prefer, you have done the most challenging part of the legwork.
 Now, move on to the hunt.

-Don’t attempt to tackle the search yourself.
-Find an experienced and recommended licensed buyer’s agent to work with you.
-Interview multiple agents until you find “the one.”
-The right broker will be knowledgeable, patient, and guide you through the process, as well as advise you on which property is the best investment and appropriately priced as compared to others on the market.
+Interview multiple agents until you find “the one.” don’t attempt to tackle the search yourself.
+Instead, find an experienced and recommended licensed Buyer’s Agent to work with you.
+The right broker will be knowledgeable and patient, guide you through the process, and advise you on which property is the best investment and appropriately priced compared to others.

 Give yourself enough time to look at apartments.
-Ten might be not enough, and 100 might be too many, but the number is different for each buyer.
-Make your wishlist and search until you find a home that meets 80 percent of the what’s on your list.
-You won’t find a single property that has everything you desire, so you will have to compromise.
+Ten might not be enough, and 100 might be too many, but each buyer has different numbers.
+Make your wishlist and search until you find a home that meets 80 percent of what’s on your wishlist.
+You won’t find a single property with everything you desire, so you must compromise.
 Don’t rush your decision –– you don’t want to have regrets.

-You’ll want to commit to living in your New York home for a minimum of seven years.
-Yes, seven years may sound like a long time, but in the real estate world, it can often take that long or longer to turn a profit.
-Selling a property in less than two years from the purchase date could subject you to a capital gains tax.
-Staying in your home will provide a sense of security and ensure that you’ll make a good profit when you eventually sell.
+You’ll want to commit to living in your New York home for seven years.
+Yes, seven years may sound like a long time, but it can often take that long or longer to turn a profit in the real estate world.
+Selling a property less than two years from the purchase date could subject you to taking a loss on your investment.
+Staying in your home long enough will provide a sense of security and ensure you’ll make a good profit when you sell.